Keith Matthews (biologist)

-Keith Roland Matthews (born 24 June 1964) is a British cell biologist and parasitologist, currently Professor of Parasite Biology in the School of Biological Sciences at the University of Edinburgh.
+Keith Roland Matthews (born 24 June 1964) is a British cell biologist and parasitologist, currently a professor of parasite biology in the School of Biological Sciences at the University of Edinburgh.
 His research focuses on African trypanosomes (protozoan parasites spread by the tsetse fly), which cause human sleeping sickness and the equivalent cattle disease nagana.

 Early life and career

 Matthews took a B.Sc. in biology (1986) at Brunel University, followed by a Ph.D. in genetics (1990) at the University of Glasgow, working with David Barry on metacyclic variant surface glycoprotein (VSG) regulation in Trypanosoma brucei rhodesiense.
 In 1990, he became NATO Fellow (Epidemiology and Public Health) at Yale University before moving to the University of Manchester in 1992, where he set up his own laboratory four years later.
 In 2004, he relocated to the University of Edinburgh, where he has been Professor of Parasite Biology since 2007.
 He is also Director of the Centre for Immunity, Infection, and Evolution (CIIE), Head of Institute for Immunology and Infection Research (IIIR), and a Wellcome Trust Senior Investigator.